27 October 2022

 If you’re an AustralianSuper member, you may have insurance cover through your super account – including Death, Total & Permanent Disablement (TPD) and Income Protection.

-If you’ve lost your job, the good news is that any insurance cover you have through your AustralianSuper account will continue for 16 months, even if you’re not having money paid into your super account.
+If you’ve lost your job, any insurance cover you have through your AustralianSuper account will continue for 16 months, even if you’re not having money paid into your super account.

 However, if you’re still unable to receive or make a contribution after 16 months, your cover will stop.
 But we’ll be in touch well before this happens to help you understand other ways you may be able to keep your cover.